jinny232/Dating-and-chat-prototype/README.md

-# Chat Application using PHP with MySQL & Ajax
+# Soulmate Sync using PHP with MySQL & Ajax

-version: 1.0.0

 ## TECHNOLOGIES

 1. PHP